seththoenen/seththoenen.github.io/Inspec/02-workstation-setup.md

 gem install inspec
 ```

-After you have instaled InSpec, open a new PowerShell window, type `inspec` and press enter.
+After you have installed InSpec, open a new PowerShell window, type `inspec` and press enter.
 If you are presented with an error message, you haven't installed InSpec.
 Otherwise, if you get output that looks similar to the below snippet, you have installed InSpec successfully.

 ```
 Commands: